-The Franklin Half Dollar was introduced in 1948, replacing the prior depiction of Liberty.
+The Franklin Half Dollar was introduced in 1948, replacing the prior depiction of the Walking Liberty Half Dollar.
 The coin was designed by John Sinnock, who had also created the new design for the ten cent denomination a few years earlier.
 The obverse of the Franklin Half Dollar features a right-facing portrait of Benjamin Franklin.
 The reverse of the coin features a large, central depiction of the Liberty Bell.
-A diminutive eagle with wings outstretched apperas to the right of the bell.
+A diminutive eagle with wings outstretched appears to the right of the bell.

 - The series has a duration of 16 years, with coins issued each year between 1948 and 1963.